Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Do you already know the location of your new home?
 Use that information in planning the layout of your house.

-For instance, you might want to make sure that no large bay windows face the south, so you don’t have hot sunlight pushing your cooling bills upward.
+For instance, you might want to make sure that your large bay windows don’t face the south, so you don’t have hot sunlight pushing your cooling bills upward.

 3 – Consider Accessibility

 Have you ever visited someone only to find the bathroom in an awkward spot?
 Attached to the kitchen, for instance?

 Or maybe you’ve encountered inefficient corridors, such as a having to go through the home office to get to the guest bedroom.

 Both of these are examples of surprisingly common mistakes that you should avoid when planning your floor layout.

 Aim to have rooms that are easy to access, and make sure to design spaces that flow intuitively from one to another.
 You’ll also want to consider incorporating adequate privacy for rooms that need it.

 4 – Design rooms to be flexible

 Every room in your house should have a purpose, but they should also be easily convertible.
 For example, try not to design a bedroom so that it could never be an office or vice-versa.